brainboxdotcc/DPP/docpages/02_building_a_bot.md

 * \subpage build-a-discord-bot-windows-visual-studio "Building a discord bot in Windows"
 * \subpage buildcmake "Building a Discord Bot using CMake/UNIX"
-* \subpage creating-a-bot-application "Creating a bot application"
+* \subpage creating-a-bot-account "Creating a Bot Account"

 \page buildcmake Building a Discord Bot using CMake/UNIX
 # Building with CMake